AngryProgrammerInside/NC-API-Documentation/README.md

 Not every cmdlet is currently available in PS-NCentral, one such cmdlet that could be useful is the automation of the creation of user accounts.

 At time of writing with PS-NCentral version 1.6 it is possible to use the CustomerAdd() method as it is exists inside the core class object now.
-While there is currently no Powershell function to call this, create a customer with it in the following way:
+While there is currently no Powershell function to call this, create a user with it in the following way:

 ```powershell
 #Connect to NC